 Thomas Barnes Primary has more than 100 pupils aged four to 11 who go outside in all seasons and weather, not just for story time.
 They also learn about creatures, bugs and the natural environment around them, including Hopwas Woods, the Coventry Canal and River Tame.

 The annual Community Dividend Fund will be handing out £10,000 this year to charities and other organisations locally.
-Each of Tamworth Co-op’s 11 convenience stores, department store and town centre supermarket adopts a good cause nominated by its shoppers.
+Each of Tamworth Co-op’s 11 convenience stores, department store and town centre supermarket adopts a good cause.